MoralCode/com.voideditor.Void/README.md

     flatpak install flathub com.github.tchx84.Flatseal
     ```

-2. **Launch Flatseal** and select "Cursor" from the list of applications.
+2. **Launch Flatseal** and select "Void" from the list of applications.
 3. You can now toggle permissions for filesystem access, network sockets, device
 access, and more.
 Changes are applied instantly.

 ## Roadmap

-0. Allow operating the flatpak without "--share-network": The work for this is
-ongoing with the slirp4netns_helper.py script that is meant to inject networking
-to the isolate network namespace of the Flatpak.
 1. Automate download of the latest version
 2. Automate builds with github actions.